 On July 1, 2019 the Trust, on behalf of the Ivy High Income Fund and Ivy Municipal High Income Fund, along with certain other funds managed by the investment adviser ("Participating Funds"), entered into a 364-day senior unsecured revolving credit facility with Bank of New York Mellon and a group of financial institutions to be utilized to temporarily finance the repurchase or redemption of Fund shares and for other temporary or emergency purposes.
 The agreement was amended on June 29, 2020.
 The Participating Funds can borrow up to an aggregate commitment amount of \$130 million at any time outstanding, subject to asset coverage and other limitations as specified in the agreement.
-The credit facility has the following terms: a commitment fee of 0.15% per annum of the daily amount of unused commitment amounts and interest at a rate equal to the higher of (a) the federal funds effective rate (but not below 0.0%) plus 1.25% per annum or (b) the onemonth LIBOR rate (but not below 0.0%) plus 1.25% per annum on amounts borrowed.
+The credit facility has the following terms: a commitment fee of 0.15% per annum of the daily amount of unused commitment amounts and interest at a rate equal to the higher of (a) the federal funds effective rate (but not below 0.0%) plus 1.25% per annum or (b) the one-month LIBOR rate (but not below 0.0%) plus 1.25% per annum or (b) the one-month LIBOR rate (but not below 0.0%) plus 1.25% per annum on mounts borrowed.
 The agreement expires in June 2021 unless extended or renewed.
 As of March 31, 2021, if applicable, any outstanding borrowings would be disclosed as a payable for borrowing on the Statements of Assets and Liabilities.
-Commitment and interest fees, if any, paid by the Participating Funds are disclosed as part of commitment and interest expense for borrowing on the Statements of Operations.
-During the year ended March 31, 2021, the Participating Funds did not borrow under the credit facility.
+Commitment and interest fees, if any, paid by the Participating Funds did not borrow under the credit facility.